Junior Content Producer Level 3

-This apprenticeship usually takes 12 months to complete during which you will participate in training, development and on-going review activities.
+This apprenticeship usually takes 14 months to complete during which you will participate in training, development and ongoing review activities.

 This apprenticeship covers the professional behaviours, knowledge and skills that are required of a Junior Content Producer: